 The Board appoints Committees, which regularly report to the Board, to assist in the discharge of its obligations, consider issues referred and delegated by the Board, and make recommendations to the Board.
 The Executive Committee exercises all the powers of the Board between meetings of the Board.
 It is not empowered to take action in contravention of a Board decision and utilises all practical means of consulting the full membership of the Board on significant matters.

-The Finance and Audit Committee assists the Board in discharging its responsibilities concerning the integrity of financial management, and reporting its compliance with regulations and principles of best practice to achieve operational, financial and compliance risk management.
+The Finance and Risk Committee assists the Board in discharging its responsibilities concerning the integrity of financial management, and reporting its compliance with regulations and principles of best practice to achieve operational, financial and compliance risk management.
 It also oversees the effectiveness of audit functions.
-The People Committee reviews and assists in the development and execution of CARE Australia’s human resource strategies, policies and practices.

 The Fundraising and Communications Committee reviews and assesses marketing and communications strategies and fundraising investment proposals, and oversees relevant budgets.
 It facilitates the engagement of stakeholders, and identifies and supports fundraising and profile-building opportunities.